bogdanmic/dev-scripts/README.md

      $ emongodump db_name > file_name.gz
      ```
    - emongorestore - executes a restore into mongodb
-     e.g. TO restore a database:
+     e.g. To restore a database:
      ```bash
      # This restores in the same database
      $ cat file_name.gz | emongorestore
      # To restore in a different database
      $ cat file_name.gz | emongorestore --nsFrom "<OLD_DB_NAME>.*" --nsTo "<NEW_DB_NAME>.*"
      ```
+   - drabbit - starts rabbitmq. it starts with the management console enabled http://localhost:15672 with default user/pass **guest/guest**
  - if you have a folder named **private** in the **SETUP_PATH**, then this is also possible:
    - any aliases in the file **aliases** will be added to your **bashrc**